deco-cx/apps/README.md

 | $live          | An app for compatibility with $live blocks                                                                                           | [manifest](/compat/$live/manifest.gen.ts) |
 | deco-sites/std | An app for compatibility with deco-sites/std app, contains various blocks merged from e-commerce apps.                               | [manifest](/compat/std/manifest.gen.ts)   |
 | decohub        | The best place to find an app for your business case, here is where apps published by any developer in the deco ecosystem will live. | [manifest](/decohub/manifest.gen.ts)      |

+#### Adding a new app to Deco Hub

+In order to make your app available to be installable in any deco site, just import/export your app inside decohub/apps folder.

 ## Thanks to all contributors